Benin–China relations: Economic relations

 China has aided Benin in the creation of a number of public works projects, including a hospital in Lokossa and Cotonou Friendship Stadium.
 More recent Chinese development finance to Benin includes a 160 million yuan grant for construction of an overpass in Cotonou as well as the construction of an Economy and Trade Development Center.
 Zhejiang Tianshi International Economic and Technological Cooperation Co completed construction of the center in 2009 at a total cost of 50 million yuan.

 In the 1990s and 2000s, Benin was a major consumer of Chinese goods; for example, in 2002, the total trade value of exchanges between the two countries was approximately US$437 million; Benin exported about 17 million US dollars' worth of goods to China, while Benin imported 420 million US dollars' worth of Chinese goods.

 In March 2018, President Patrice Talon approved China to develop a railway linking Cotonou with Niamey, with an estimated cost of US$4 billion.

 Cultural relations

 Following the establishment of relations, China founded a "China Cultural Center" in Cotonou.
 Approximately 25 Beninese students study yearly in China.

-The China Cultural Center in Benin was opened to the public in 1988.
-In this center more than hundred Benin people study Chinese language very year.
-Conferences and exhibitions on Chinese culture are also held in this center.